markusthilo/BCollector/README.md

 ## Requirements
 Python 3.12 works fine.
 Newer versions should be no problem.

-In addition to the CPython standard libraries python-gnupg and paramiko are required:
+In addition to the standard libraries python-gnupg and paramiko are required:

 ```
 python -m pip install python-gnupg paramiko